Hellooooo Stratford!

 Whatever, I’m quiet too and have no need to chat anyone up.
 (An apology for opening 15 minutes late would have been cool though, especially after I mumbled something like, “sorry, I like to go to breweries right at opening when I have my son with me.”)

 We settled in and I perused the “set list.”
 I chose what I usually choose – lower ABV’s and a good range of styles.
-With only four in a flight here, I went with a kolsch, a pale, a NEIPA, and a “chile beer” for some dumb reason.
+With only four in a flight here, I went with a kolsch, a pale, a NEIPA, and a “chili beer” for some dumb reason.

 Okay, let’s rock.